wkhere/stackless/Doc/library/stackless/stackless.rst

        ...

    The optional argument *threadblock* affects the way Stackless works when channels are used for communication between threads.
-Normally,
+Normally when the scheduler has no remaining tasklets to run besides the current one, the main tasklet is reawakened.
+By engaging this option, if there are other running Python threads then the current one will instead block expecting them to eventually wake it up.

    The optional argument *soft* affects how pre-emptive scheduling behaves.
    When a pre-emptive interruption would normally occur, instead of